HamedJafarzadeh/LogiCodeChallengeApr2024/readme.md

 Branch *Lazy_load* is showing a more memory efficient method to load progressively from file, process it to show the result and then moving to the next.

 - As there are no incomplete message, there is no  need for searching for the packets, we can start step by step from first 4 bytes to get size of the string, the next 4 bytes to get the sequence number and then followed by n Bytes to read the message.
--
+Otherwise, we would have to search for the start of the packet and then read the message.
+In these cases we should usually use a data encoding methods, I personally like COBS(Consistent Overhead Byte Stuffing).